How to build an article progress indicator in React

 Conclusion

-We've learnt how to build an article progress indicator in React, utilising the useState
+We've learnt how to build an article progress indicator in React, utilising the useState and useEffect hooks.

 Hopefully you found this article insightful and you enjoy the fruits of your labour.